 Just got a French press and want to know what kind of coffee grind setting you should use?
-Or maybe
+That’s what we’ll get into in this article.

 The best grind size for a French press is medium-coarse.
 This is a size similar to normal table salt.
 This grind size can easily be filtered out by a French press filter while not taking too long to brew.
 A grind that’s too coarse can brew watery/sour coffee while a smaller size becomes bitter.